Atmospheric river storm drenches California, snow piles high

-LOS ANGELES (AP) — An atmospheric river storm pumped drenching rains into the heart of California on Thursday as blizzard conditions buried the Sierra Nevada in snow.
+LOS ANGELES (AP) — Evacuations were ordered Thursday in wildfire burn areas prone to mudslides as an atmospheric river storm pumped drenching rain into Southern California while blizzard conditions buried the Sierra Nevada in snow.

-The storm was aimed like a massive firehose at the central coast, where two-day rainfall neared 14 inches (35.5 centimeters) in San Luis Obispo County, the National Weather Service said.
+After barreling ashore Tuesday in Northern California, the storm took aim like a massive firehose at the central coast, where the two-day rainfall total neared 14 inches (35.5 centimeters) in San Luis Obispo County, the National Weather Service said.

-The Monterey County Sheriff’s Office issued evacuation orders at late morning for an area of coastal homes as heavy rain caused the Carmel River to rise rapidly.
+The system then dropped into Southern California, bringing threats of flash floods and debris flows to areas scorched by recent blazes.

+About 8,200 people were under orders to evacuate foothill neighborhoods beneath the burn scar of last summer’s El Dorado Fire near Yucaipa.
+Deputies went door to door urging people to leave in the Oak Glen area.

+Evacuation orders were also in place for hillside communities in neighboring Riverside County.
+Meanwhile, the California Office of Emergency Services positioned specialized response strike teams and task forces in 11 counties.

-In the Eastern Sierra, the Mammoth Mountain ski resort reported 7.25 feet (2.21 meters) of new snow on its summit.
-A blizzard warning continued for both sides of the California-Nevada border along a 170-mile (274-kilometer) stretch of the Sierra.
+In the Eastern Sierra, Mammoth Mountain ski resort reported 7.25 feet (2.21 meters) of new snow on its summit.
+A blizzard warning remained in effect for the range on both sides of the California-Nevada border.

+The California Highway Patrol closed a 75-mile (120-kilometer) stretch of Interstate 80 following multiple spinouts along the key route east of Sacramento to the Nevada border west of Reno.
+No injuries were reported.
+U.S. Highway 395 remained closed from near Bishop north to the California-Nevada border.

 “I would not venture into the Sierra if you don’t have to.”
 National Weather Service meteorologist Alex Hoon in Reno tweeted.